chinzhiweiblank/coredns-acme/README.md

 Managing certificates manually poses a risk to systems in production because:
 * Users can forget to renew certificate until expiration
 <img src="img/ExpiredCertificate.png" alt="Expired Certificate" width="50%" height="50%">
-* Risk of exposure leads to gaps in ownership and hence Man-in-the-Middle attacks and breaches.
+* Risk of exposure leads to gaps in ownership and hence Man-in-the-Middle attacks and data breaches.
 <img src="img/mitm.png" alt="Man in the Middle Attacks" width="50%" height="50%">

 ### How can ACME help?